CREATIVE TEAM

 Pat Baird

-Pat began her research with the discovery of pattern recognition in banded geckos.
-She then segued to behavioural ecology of coyotes, and their foraging ecology on a cattle ranch in Montana.
-Her dissertation work on comparative ecology of ring-billed and California gulls led her to a research job at the US Fish and Wildlife Service, later the USGS research division, in Alaska.
-From NOAA and USGS research ships, she surveyed the northeast Gulf of Alaska, the Bering and Chukchi Seas, and the east Siberian Sea, determining abundance and distribution of seabirds.
-She then headed up a research group at USFWS/USGS that studied the foraging ecology and breeding biology of nine different species of seabirds at ten colonies in the Gulf of Alaska and the Alaska panhandle.
-She studied a number of seabird colonies for four months each year on Kodiak Island, concentrating on glaucous-winged and mew gulls, black-legged kittiwakes, tufted puffins, and Arctic and Aleutian terns.
-After she left Alaska, she completed post-docs in Washington (on Magellanic penguins in Argentina), and in California (on bald eagles and ospreys).
-She then was a professor and researcher in the Biology Department at California State University, and developed a research program on breeding biology and foraging ecology of the endangered California least tern.
+Pat began her research with the discovery of pattern recognition in lizards followed by the behavioural ecology of coyotes and comparative ecology of two gull species.
+As a USFWS/USGS researcher, she surveyed the northeast Gulf of Alaska, the Bering, Chukchi, and east Siberian Seas for abundance and distribution of seabirds, and later headed up a research group that studied the foraging ecology and breeding biology of nine different species of seabirds in Alaska.
+After that, Pat completed post-docs in Washington (on Magellanic penguins in Argentina), and in California (on bald eagles and ospreys) before becoming a professor and researcher in the Biology Department at California State University where she developed a research program on the breeding biology and foraging ecology of the endangered California least tern.

 Chris Guglielmo